We the Kings (album)

-We the Kings is the debut studio album by American rock band We the Kings.
+We the Kings is the debut studio album by American rock band We the Kings, released on October 2, 2007 in the U.S.

 Background

 We the Kings formed in 2005 while its members attended Manatee High School.
 The band's line-up consisted of vocalist Travis Clark, guitarist Hunter Thomsen, bassist Drew Thomsen, and drummer Danny Duncan.
 In summer, the group toured with Don't Die Cindy.
 PureVolume, a place where people could upload their music, helped the band's popularity.

 We the Kings was produced by S*A*M and Sluggo, and recorded at Mission Sound, and Fresh Kills Music, both in New York City.
 Sean Gould and Scott Riebling acted as engineers.
 Lou Giordano mixed almost every track, save for "Secret Valentine", "Check Yes Juliet", and "Stay Young", which were done by Tom Lord-Alge and his assistant Femio Hernandez.
-Chris Gehringer mastered the album at Sterling Sound, also in New york City.
+Chris Gehringer mastered the album at Sterling Sound, also in New York City.
 According to Travis Clark, the album was "really guitar driven, with those poppy catchy choruses".